kosukesaigusa/flutter_ninjas_2024/slide/slide.md

 <!--

+And I need to explain CloudEvents now.

+CloudEvents is a specification for describing event data in a common way,

+so CloudEvents is not really directly related to GCP service,

-As I explained now, Eventarc handles events occurred in GCP service as CloudEvents,
+but as a common specification, Eventarc handles events occurred in GCP services,

-and its CloudEvents is a common specification to describe such event data.
+and transfer them to other services.

 -->